-You may have gone out for ‘a couple of drinks’ and ended up far from home and for far longer then you thought.
+You may have gone for ‘a couple of drinks’ and ended up far from home and out for far longer than you thought.
 So even if you do think about your pills, it might not be easy to get access to them if you left them at home.

 Antidepressants and anti-anxiety drugs